rse-aunz/rse-au/Elections/2019/nominations.md

 | --- | --- |
 | Open | [https://github.com/rse-aunz/rse-au/blob/master/Elections/2019/nominations.md] |

-Nominations are in the order received by the Returning Officer
+Nominations are in the order received by the Returning Officer.
+Please see the bottom of this document for a template.

 ## Nicholas May
-*RMIT University, Melbourne*
+*RMIT University, Melbourne, Australia* [nicholas.may@rmit.edu.au](mailto:nicholas.may@rmit.edu.au)
-[nicholas.may@rmit.edu.au](mailto:nicholas.may@rmit.edu.au)

 ### Diversity Statement